ingo/ingo.github.io/_recipes/salmon_shioyaki.md

 ---
 author: Taichi Kitamura
 category: Entrees
-description: Add shioyaki—Japanese for "salt-grilled"—to your repertoire.
-This quick cooking technique produces salmon with an umami-flavored salty crust and crispy skin.
-We've added an addictive, shake-on seasoning you can get at Asian grocery stores or online to amplify the flavors.
+description: "Add shioyaki\u2014Japanese for \"salt-grilled\"\u2014to your repertoire.\
+  \ This quick cooking technique produces salmon with an umami-flavored salty crust\
+  \ and crispy skin.
+We've added an addictive, shake-on seasoning you can get at Asian\
+  \ grocery stores or online to amplify the flavors."
 image: salmon_shioyaki.jpg
 image_attribution: Leigh Beisch
 image_source: Dan Becker